Lucas-C/pre-commit-hooks-nodejs/README.md

 Useful [pre-commit](http://pre-commit.com) hooks based on NodeJS scripts.

+Does not require to have NodeJS installed: `pre-commit` will be fetch and install it under the hood.

-Test `Dockerfile` is taken from [here](https://github.com/docker-library/redis/blob/master/3.2/Dockerfile).
+The test `Dockerfile` in this repo was taken from [here](https://github.com/docker-library/redis/blob/master/3.2/Dockerfile).

 ## Usage